 Section 6 road material with lighter texture in comparison with other sections of the road.

 For example, the following image shows the transition between Section-3 (with trees that do not cast shadows on the lane markings) and Section-4 (with trees that do cast shadows on lane markings).

 The following image shows the transition between Section-4 (with dashed lane markings) and Section-5 (with solid lane markings).

 The following image shows the transition between Section-5 (with darker road material) and Section-6 (with lighter road material).

 A common motivation for importing scenes into a driving scenario is to enable the addition of vehicles and trajectories, either interactively or programmatically.
 You can integrate a road network from a RoadRunner scene into a driving scenario by using these steps:

 Export OpenDRIVE File from RoadRunner

 RoadRunner enables you to export scenes to many file formats, include OpenDRIVE®.
-To learn more about the OpenDRIVE export workflow, see Exporting to OpenDRIVE (RoadRunner).
+To learn more about the OpenDRIVE export workflow, see Export to ASAM OpenDRIVE (RoadRunner).
 This example includes an OpenDRIVE file (

 RRHighway.xodr) that was exported from the RoadRunner scene (